Skip to main content

 • Flagging anomalies that need client conversation

-• Adjusting benchmarks based on client goals
+• Adjusting benchmarks based on client-specific goals

-• Presenting findings in client meetings
+• Presenting findings in client meetings and QBRs

 How do you set up automated report delivery?

-The setup depends on your reporting tool:
+Setup depends on your reporting tool:

 ToolDelivery MethodSetup Time

-Google Looker StudioScheduled email with PDF5 minutes per report
+Google Looker StudioScheduled email with PDF5 min per report

-AgencyAnalyticsAutomated email on scheduleBuilt-in, 2 minutes
+AgencyAnalyticsAutomated email on scheduleBuilt-in, 2 min

-Custom (n8n + template)n8n sends email with generated PDF1-2 hours initial setup
+Custom (n8n + template)n8n sends email with generated PDF1-2 hours initial

-How do you handle anomalies and exceptions in automated reports?
+How do you handle anomalies and exceptions?

 A simple anomaly detection setup: